MUSE-FM: Multi-task Environment-aware Foundation Model for Wireless Communications: Multi-task Environment-aware Foundation Model (MUSE-FM)

 \subsection{Loss Function and Training Schedule}

 The proposed MUSE-FM is trained on a mixed dataset with multiple tasks in different scenarios.
 The multi-task loss function for the training stage is written as

 where ${\rm loss}_n$ is the loss function of task $n$.
 Besides, due to the disparities in the convergence rates and loss scales across tasks, we implement a weighted linear combination scheme with $\alpha_n$.
+Specifically, $\alpha_n$ are determined with Dynamic Weight Average (DWA) algorithm~\cite{DWA}, to dynamically adjust each task's weight based on its loss every epoch.
 Next, we briefly illustrate the loss function for each task.
 For multi-user precoding, we directly optimize the negative sum rate in an unsupervised manner, which is presented in~\eqref{eq-rate}.
 For regression problems including channel estimation, user localization, and MIMO detection, the MSE loss is selected as the loss function.
 For channel decoding, following~\cite{ECCT}, we utilize the cross entropy loss to optimize the estimated binary multiplicative noise.
 The selected tasks, the corresponding training metrics and evaluation metrics are summarized in Table~\ref{tab:list}.

 During the training process, the model with the smallest validation loss is saved for the testing phase.
 Similar to the training loss, the validation loss is the weighted sum of the losses of individual tasks, i.e.